NativeScript/theme/README.md

 getRootView().className += " ns-dark";
 ```

 This of course won't remove your previously added classes.
+Also make sure the root view is already initialized by then.

+For **Angular**, if your root is a `page-router-outlet`, you can set the .ns-dark class on it - it will pass it down to the
+Frame it renders.

 ## More Root Classes